harvester/docs/docs/install/iso-install.md

 1. Configure network interface(s) for the management network.
 By default, Harvester will create a bonded NIC named `mgmt-bo`, and the IP address can be configured via DHCP or statically assigned.
    ![config-network.png](/img/v1.2/install/config-network.png)
-      - Note: The node IP cannot be changed throughout the lifecycle of a Harvester cluster.
-If DHCP is used, you must make sure the DHCP server always offers the same IP for the same node.
+      - Note: It is not possible to change the node IP throughout the lifecycle of a Harvester cluster.
+If using DHCP, you must ensure the DHCP server always offers the same IP for the same node.
 If the node IP is changed, the related node cannot join the cluster and might even break the cluster.

 1. (Optional) Configure the DNS servers.
 Use commas as a delimiter.

-1. Configure the `Virtual IP` which can be used to access the cluster or for other nodes to join the cluster.
+1. Configure the `Virtual IP`, which can be used to access the cluster or for other nodes to join the cluster.
-   - Note: If your IP address is configured via DHCP, you need to configure a static MAC-to-IP address mapping on your DHCP server in order to have a persistent virtual IP (VIP), and the VIP must be unique.
+   - Note: If using DHCP to configure the IP address, you need to configure a static MAC-to-IP address mapping on your DHCP server to have a persistent virtual IP (VIP), and the VIP must be unique.

 1. Configure the `cluster token`.
 This token will be used for adding other nodes to the cluster.